elucian/bee/syntax/structure.md

 |$platform | "Windows"     | Alternative: "Linux", "Mac" is the target platform

 **note**
-* You can overwrite system directives in driver but not in _aspect_ or _component_ modules;
+* You can overwrite system directives in driver but not in _aspect_ or _component_ components;
 * Precision is controlling both: rational numbers and display precision for floating numbers;

 ### System Variables

-System variables are defined usually at the beginning of the module.
+System variables are defined usually at the beginning of the component.

 **predefined**
 ```